georgeglessner/dfcache/README.md

 ```

 ### Options (Under Development)
-`updateTime`: Time in seconds between a check for keys in need of deletion. (default: 60)
 `ttl`: Time in seconds for the cache to live. (default: 0 - unlimited)

 Add key and value to cache